BACHELOR OF COMMERCE (ACCOUNTING) – 4 Years NQF Level 7

 - Demonstrate the ability to function responsibly within the working environment.

-- Acquire subject knowledge at NQF Level 7 in the areas of Financial Accounting, International Financial Reporting Standards (IFRS), Cost and Management Accounting, Finance, Auditing, Commercial and corporate law, Taxation, Organisational functioning, Information systems design and development, Economics, and Quantitative methods.
+- The acquisition of subject knowledge at NQF Level 7 in the areas of Financial Accounting, International Financial Reporting Standards (IFRS), Cost and Management Accounting, Finance, Auditing, Commercial and Corporate law, Taxation, Organisational functioning, Information systems design and development, Economics, and Quantitative methods.

-- Ability to be flexible in new/different situations, act strategically; think and act independently; tolerate ambiguity; think creatively; present, discuss and defend views; transfer and receive knowledge; negotiate with people from different backgrounds and different value systems; understand group dynamics.
+- The ability to be flexible in new/different situations, act strategically; think and act independently; tolerate ambiguity; think creatively; present, discuss and defend views; transfer and receive knowledge; negotiate with people from different backgrounds and different value systems; understand group dynamics.

-- Ability to collaborate with colleagues, enhance the lifelong learning opportunities for responsible citizenship and personal satisfaction where accounting and business dimensions are critical ingredients.
+- An ability to collaborate with colleagues, enhance the lifelong learning opportunities for responsible citizenship and personal satisfaction where accounting and business dimensions are critical ingredients.

 - Empowered to develop a spirit of service and commitment with integrity in their profession, and enriched to contribute to society with good citizenship.

-The BBA Accounting programme may articulate into the pursuit of further studies in accounting and finance.
-Depending on the institution applied to, graduates who wish to qualify as Chartered Accountants may be admitted to a suitable programme at post graduate level: in some cases graduates may have to go through the Post Graduate Diploma in Accounting route, while others may be required to take certain additional pre-requisite modules.
-These will be prescribed by the university concerned.
+The BCom Accounting programme may articulate into the pursuit of further studies in accounting and finance.
+Depending on the admission requirements of institutions applied to, graduates who in due course wish to qualify as Chartered Accountants may have to complete an additional programme at post graduate level, that is, in some cases graduates may have to complete a Postgraduate Diploma in Accounting, while others may be required to complete certain additional pre-requisite modules.
 It is emphasized that admission to any post-graduate degree programme is the prerogative of the specific institution applied to.

 With this qualification, a successful graduate may be employed as an accountant, finance officer, finance manager, internal auditor, tax advisor, treasurer, or general manager.

-For more information about BBA Accounting, please see page 94 to 97 of our Prospectus.
+For more information about BCom Accounting, please see page 127 to 131 of our Prospectus.